ucdavisdatalab/workshop_introduction_to_version_control/06_troubleshooting.Rmd

 And with all that, you're ready to start using Git in your own projects!

-::: {.exercise #ex4 name="Reset master branch and merge"}
+::: {.exercise #ex4 name="Reset main branch and merge"}
-Move the `master` branch back by one commit and then merge the second branch into that commit.
+Move the `main` branch back by one commit and then merge the second branch into that commit.
 :::